Jo-prg/frontend-invoice-tracker/README.md

 3. **Feature Walkthrough:**
    - Log in or sign up to access the dashboard.
    - Add, edit, and delete invoices to experience the core functionality.
-   - View invoice summaries and responsive layouts on both desktop and mobile devices.

 ---